Meaghan12/Financial-Machine-Learning-Analytics-Portfolio/finance-analytics-projects/README.md

 Music, media, technology, and creator-led businesses increasingly rely on financial analytics to evaluate opportunities, forecast outcomes, understand risk, and make capital-allocation decisions.
 These projects show how market data can be transformed into clear financial insight using statistical modelling, forecasting, and visual analytics.

-For Ryan Leslie, SuperPhone, WealthPlan, and related ventures, this type of analysis supports:
+For Spectacular Stars, Spectacular Academy, and Adwizar, related ventures, this type of analysis supports:

 - Investment evaluation
 - Wealth-planning analytics